tamazs/cds25-tutorial-auth/tutorials/02_authorization.md

 authorization to your own projects._

 - Restart the server.
-- Clear your browser data for localhost:5173 or open an Incognity window.
+- Clear your browser data for localhost:5173 or open an Incognito window.
 - Go to <http://localhost:5153> and you should see "HTTP ERROR 401" or "Error
   code: 401 Unauthorized", depending on your browser.